skupperproject/refdog/terminology.md

 services to other sites in the network.
 Each site in the network can access those exposed services.

-Each network is scoped to one distributed application and is fully isolated from any other application network.
+A network is scoped to one distributed application and is fully isolated from any other application network.

 ### Sites